Pr1mary/finix-webapp-library/README.md

-# project-phoenix-dashboard
+# Finix WebApp Library
-Library dashboard for all of deployed apps in private cloud
+Library dashboard to manage all of deployed apps in server